pyladiesams/ai-in-action-from-ml-models-to-games-jul2025/README.md

 # AI in action: From ML models to games

 ## Meetup description
-This meetup is all about usage of artificial intelligence in game development and gamification.
+Let's dive together into the fascinating world of artificial intelligence in game development and gamification.

 ### Talk 1 - {Name of the talk}